ukurumba/schrodinger/docs/usage.rst

 	fourier_hamiltonian = schrodinger.overall_hamiltonian_fourier(input_cosine_coefficients, input_sine_coefficients, potential_energy,c)

 	help(schrodinger.mapper)
-	>>> Returns a mapping of an input function to the selected basis set (Legendre Polynomials or Fourier Series).
+	>>> '''Returns a mapping of an input function to the selected basis set (Legendre Polynomials or Fourier Series).

     Input
         fx: function (the name of a function of one variable, can produce complex output but must take real input)